lucky-patty/General-Meeting-API/README.md

 For store the transcript and summarise of the meeting
 #### PostgreSQL
 Use for authentication and store transaction

-## Docker & Docker Compose
-This project won't use `docker-compose` since I believe the best way to deal with the scaling is Kubernetes

 ## Encryption data
 There won't be **encryption** script since eventually we can use it for searching and it will slow us down.
 The encryption layer will be implemented on **authentication**